Mango

 AdoptedCame in 30% underweight, having never eaten frozen-thawed prey.
 Eight weeks of structured feeding transition later, he's stable, gaining steadily, and placed in a vetted home in Tucson.

-A 501(c)(3) reptile rescue operating out of a home in Yuma, Arizona.
-Every snake, lizard, tortoise, and amphibian in our care is here because the shelter system failed them — and we refused to.
+A 501(c)(3) animal rescue operating out of a home in Yuma, Arizona.
+Every snake, lizard, tortoise, amphibian, and bulldog in our care is here because the shelter system failed them — and we refused to.
+We're working toward a facility that lets us take that fight further, for more kinds of animals.

 Most shelters don't know how to keep reptiles alive — wrong temps, wrong food, wrong lighting.
 We've seen it.
 We built this rescue to be the fix.
 We've taken in over 75 animals — every one receives species-correct housing, a structured acclimation period, and a placement process designed to end the cycle of repeat surrenders.